ckck22/snap-fridge/README.md

   - ⚠️ **SOON**: Needs review (3 days).
   - 💩 **ROTTEN**: Neglected (5+ days, flies appear in UI).

 - **Survival Quiz Mode**: To restore a "Rotten" item, users must pass a dynamically generated 3-choice quiz.
 The backend randomly selects distractors from the user's inventory to create challenging questions.
+If users gets the answer, they will get XP.

+- **Progression System (Level Up)**: As they accumulate XP, they **level up** their rank (e.g., "Dorm Student" → "Master Chef"), providing intrinsic motivation and a sense of achievement.

 - **Analytics Dashboard**: Visualizes user progress with a Donut Chart (Fridge Health) and an XP Progression Bar (Dorm Student → Master Chef).